 The Digital Manager's role is to lead the Centre’s digital initiatives, and to expand online resources for the study of British art.

 Prior to beginning his role at the Centre, Tom had worked for the J. Paul Getty Trust, the Getty Research Institute, the Courtauld Institute of Art, and New Contemporaries.
-In addition to this he has developed online platforms for organisations including the V&A Museum and the society for the Documentation and Conservation of the Modern Movement.

 Tom holds both a BA and MA in the History of Art from the Courtauld Institute of Art, University of London.
 He is certified as a Project Manager by the Association for Project Management (PMQ: IPMA Level D, SCQF Level 7), and is an active member of the PHAROS International Consortium of Photo Archives and the CIDOC International Committee for Documentation.